 The welding instructors at PPCC are experts in their field, offering students real work scenarios and hands-on learning.
 The program prepares students to enter the workforce with marketable skills, or advance in their current position.
-PPCC offers either a certificate or an associate degree, so you can choose what is best for your career.
+You can choose to earn a certificate or an associate degree which both lead to careers that include automotive, art & design and fabrication.

 As a welding student at PPCC you will learn about the science of welding and explore a variety of welding techniques.
 Coursework and training will include:

 - Provide an understanding of the various types of welding

 - Expose students to the industrial and creative sides of welding

 - Internships that provide hands-on experience with local companies

 Expert faculty provide in-depth instruction in the field of welding and help prepare students to enter the workforce quickly.

 What are graduates doing now?